saraorofino/my-site-so/content/authors/admin/_index.md

 - Visitors
 ---

 Sara Orofino is a recent graduate of the Bren School of Environmental Science & Management at UC Santa Barbara where she specialized in Coastal Marine Resource Management and Environmental Data Science.
 Her two graduate research areas focused on evaluating strategies for better managing data-poor fisheries in the face of climate change and studying factors that make communities more resilient to natural disasters.
-Currently, she is working as an Ocean Health Index Fellow with the National Center for Ecological Analysis and Synthesis.
+Currently, she is working as a Fisheries Data Scientist at the Environmental Market Solutions Lab at UC Santa Barbara.